A topic from the subject of Spectroscopy in Chemistry.

 Applications

-Spectroscopy has a wide range of applications in chemistry, including:
+Spectroscopy has broad applications in chemistry, including:

-• Calculating bond strength and bond length
+• Calculating bond strength and bond length: Quantifying the strength and length of chemical bonds.

 Conclusion